Getting Ready for the Bounce: Urban Outfitters, Inc. (URBN) Stock

-Telsey Advisory Group raised the price target for the Urban Outfitters, Inc. (NASDAQ:URBN) stock to “an Outperform”.
-The rating was released on February 28, 2024, according to finviz.
-We previously noted in another research note published on February 12, 2024 by UBS that upgraded the stock from a Sell to a Neutral with a price target of $41 for URBN stock.
-The research report from Telsey Advisory Group has reiterated the stock to Outperform, with a price target set at $44.
-In their research brief published September 25, 2023, Jefferies analysts downgraded the Urban Outfitters, Inc. stock from Buy to Hold with a price target of $31.
+Jefferies lowered the price target for the Urban Outfitters, Inc. (NASDAQ:URBN) stock from “a Hold” to “an Underperform”.
+The rating was released on April 17, 2024, according to finviz.
+We previously noted in another research note published on February 28, 2024 by Telsey Advisory Group that reiterated the stock to an Outperform with a price target of $48 for URBN stock.
+The research report from UBS has upgraded the stock from Sell to Neutral, with a price target set at $41.
+The stock was reiterated by Telsey Advisory Group, who disclosed in a research note on January 10, 2024, to Outperform and set the price objective to $44.

 The latest trade, Performances and Moving Averages give us the following Picture